 More info coming soon!

 Will Mellon is a research and clinical assistant at Chattering Children.
-Will holds a BA from Skidmore College in psychology and history.
-He assists the Chattering Children audiologists with clinical operations and research involving children with hearing loss.
-Will is a bilateral cochlear implant user who received his first CI at age two.
+He holds a BA in Psychology and History from Skidmore College.
+Will mainly assists the Chattering Children audiologists with clinical operations and research involving children with hearing loss.
+He is a bilateral cochlear implant user who received his first CI at age two.

 Gloria holds a Bachelor’s and Master’s degrees in English Literature, as well as a Master’s of Education of the Deaf.
 She is a certified Auditory-Verbal Therapist and holds certification as a Teacher of the Deaf.
 She has worked with children and their families for more than fourteen years.
 Her experiences include supporting mainstream students with hearing loss in areas of language and academics, as well as individualized instruction in speech and auditory skills.
 Gloria has become a mentor to others in the field because of her expertise in the Auditory-Verbal approach to therapy for deaf children.
 Her interests include integrating technology into intervention and using a whole-child approach, and working with children with additional disabilities.

-Veronica holds both bachelors and master’s degrees in management in addition to graduate studies in deaf education.
+Veronica holds both a bachelor’s and master’s degrees in Management from The National Louis University in addition to graduate studies in deaf education.
 Veronica has worked with children with hearing loss both domestically and abroad, in school and vocational settings.
 As native speaker of Spanish and a parent of a child who is deaf, Veronica has a unique role as facilitator and advocate for the twenty-plus percent of our clients whose home language is Spanish, in addition to her administrative role.

 More info coming soon!